kartikperisetla/YODA/README.txt

 This project is structured as a maven project which is supported by all the major IDEs by importing the yoda/yoda/pom.xml file .
 It requires the Java 8 language level and SDK.

+To build, go to yoda/yoda/ and run:
+> mvn compile

 To run the CommandLineYodaSystem program, go to /yoda/yoda/ and run:
 > mvn exec:java